 Our tea business consists primarily of manufacturing and marketing hot tea products and as a result its quarterly results of operations reflect seasonal trends resulting from increased demand for its hot tea products in the cooler months of the year.
+In addition, some of our other products (e.g., baking and cereal products and soups) also show stronger sales in the cooler months while our snack food product lines are stronger in the warmer months.
 Quarterly fluctuations in our sales volume and operating results are due to a number of factors relating to our business, including the timing of trade promotions, advertising and consumer promotions and other factors, such as seasonality, inclement weather and unanticipated increases in labor, commodity, energy, insurance or other operating costs.
-The impact on sales volume and operating results, due to the timing and extent of these factors, can significantly impact our business.
+The impact on sales volume and operating results due to the timing and extent of these factors can significantly impact our business.
 For these reasons, you should not rely on our quarterly operating results as indications of future performance.
 In some future periods, our operating results may fall below the expectations of securities analysts and investors, which could harm our business.